swift-conductor/conductor-client-python/docs/metadata/README.md

 ### Get Workflow Definition

-You should be able to get your workflow definiton that you added previously:
+You should be able to get your workflow definition that you added previously:

 ```python
 wfDef = metadata_client.getWorkflowDef('python_workflow_example_from_code')